vinaybajjuri58/python-trading-assistant/README.md

 - Capture screenshots of any ticker available on TradingView
 - Set custom intervals (60 for 1H, 240 for 4H, D for 1D, etc.)
 - Automatic handling of cookie/consent dialogs
+- Zoom functionality to focus on the most recent candles
 - Timestamped filenames for easy organization

 ## Prerequisites